🏰

 Combat allows you to pit your coins against others during a vote.
 Coins which are staked on opposing options get burned out of existence.
 This differs from other voting options because it enables the possibility of coin loss.
 Combat is an experimental mode meant to be enabled for only the highest stakes votes.

-Tell us what you think about combat in our Discord server.
+Tell us what you think about combat in .

 How does it work?